What can an employer do with an employee who does not perform?

 Misconduct deals with the employees behaviour whilst poor performance deals with the employee's ability to do the work.

 When an employer dismisses an employee, the dismissal must be substantively and procedurally fair.
 The Labour Relations Act (LRA) recognises that the reason for any dismissal must fall into one of three different categories, based on the employees conduct, capacity or on the company's operational requirements.

 When an employer wants to dismiss the under performing employee, the employer must follow the correct procedure.
 In other words, follow a performance management procedure, instead of proceeding with disciplinary charges of misconduct against the employee.

 Employers are entitled to receive work that is done up to standard by employees.
 The employer must set the standards (which must be fair and reasonable under the circumstances) and the employee must be aware of the expected standard.
 Employers must very clearly communicate the required job standards to the employee.

 The type of job will dictate what the standards should be.
 Employers must provide a job description and set targets of what needs to be done by when.
 With sale positions, certain targets must be set and these targets must be specified either in an amount of sales or in terms of the value of the sales.

 The work done by the employee must be evaluated in a fair manner and instructions must be given to the employee.
 The employer is entitled to set performance standards without negotiations or consultations with the employee.
 Employers will however not be able to dismiss an employee by setting ridiculous standards that cannot be met practically by an employee.

-The employer must guide and counsel the under performing employee by getting the employee involved in the process, find out what the problems are and jointly work to reach a solution.
+The employer must guide and counsel the under performing employee by getting the employee involved in the process, finding out what the problems are and jointly working to reach a solution.